pocc/pcapgraph/README.md

 # PcapGraph
 *This has been tested on python3.5.
 It would be prudent to use this version of python or later.*

+PcapGraph takes packet captures and creates a bar graph out of the start/end timestamps.
+If the --compare option is used, packet captures are compared packet by packet to find what percentage of traffic is the same.
+## Use case
-## Scenario
+### Scenario
 * You have a bunch of packet captures all from multiple interfaces on a network
 * You need to verify that they were taken at the same time and contain the same packets

-## Solution
+### Solution
-Use pcapgraph to visually see where there is time overlap and traffic overlap.
+Use pcapgraph to visually see where there is time and traffic overlap.

 ## Setup & run example